GoogleCloudPlatform/cloud-foundation-fabric/examples/cloud-operations/org_audit_logs_bq/README.md

 * [Cloud logging aggregated sinks](https://cloud.google.com/logging/docs/export/aggregated_sinks): combine and route log entries from the resources container by an organization or a folder.
 * [BigQuery](https://cloud.google.com/bigquery): managed data warehouse solution that offers a powerful scalable SQL engine for analytical workloads
-* [Service accounts](https://cloud.google.com/iam/docs/service-accounts): credentials used by Google Cloud
+* [Service accounts](https://cloud.google.com/iam/docs/service-accounts): credentials used by Google Cloud services to interact with other Google Cloud components

 ## Setup